85 Sayings About Time

-Idiomatic Expressions involving Time and Memories - Numbers 43 to 49
+Idiomatic Expressions Involving Time and Memories

 43. For old times sake

-This idiom is used when we want to remember or honour past friendships.
+This idiom is used when we want to remember, or honour past friendships.
 Often used when we want to do someone a favour out of respect for past memories or actions.